+- 2. Freshmen with a high school diploma who graduated from HS more than five (5) years ago and have never attended college, or have fewer than 30 transferable semester hours.

+- GPA

 - An official final high school transcript from an accredited or approved high school with a minimum GPA of 2.0

 - 3. Freshmen with GED who would have graduated from high school within the last five (5) years and have never attended college, or have fewer than 30 transferable hours.

-- > GED
+- o GED

 - Students must submit official GED scores

 - SAT/ACT Scores

-- Students must satisfy the minimum SAT Critical Reading of 330 and SAT math of 310 or ACT English of 12 and ACT math of 14.
+- Students must satisfy the minimum SAT Critical Reading of 330 and SAT Math of 310 or ACT English of 12 and ACT Math of 14.
+Students taking the new SAT (March 2016 or later) must have a minimum of 19 on the Reading Test and 18 on the Math Test.

 - 4. Freshmen with GED who would have graduated from high school more than five (5) years ago and have never attended college, or have fewer than 30 transferable semester hours.

-- > GED
+- o GED

 - Students must submit official GED scores.